freemansoft/docker-scripts/anaconda/README.md

 * Guide: anaconda3 (python 3.x) https://hub.docker.com/r/continuumio/anaconda3

 # Features
+* Mounts named volume into `/opt/notebooks` to store files across restarts
+* Mounts file share `~/Documents/GitHub` into `/opt/notebooks/GitHub`
-* Creates named volumes to persist across restarts.
+* Creates named volumeto persist across restarts.
 You have to remove the named volume to restore to original
 * The Jupyter web server is located at http://localhost:8888/
     * The url with the secret token will show up in the logs of the window you started this with
 * Open shell command prompt with `docker exec -it anaconda /bin/bash`